 - Montenegro Full-Day Trip from Dubrovnik · 801 reviews

 - Montenegro Day Trip from Dubrovnik · 467 reviews

-- Mostar Tour: Turkish House, Old Bazaar, Mosques from Dubrovnik · 270 reviews
+- Mostar Tour: Turkish House, Old Bazaar, Mosques from Dubrovnik · 271 reviews

 This island off the Adriatic Sea was inhabited for almost a millenium by Benedictine Monks, who named it Lokrum, for the exotic sour fruits they cultivated on the island.
 This was followed by the creation of a large mansion and botanical garden by the Archduke Maximilian of Austria in 1859.
 Today, it is accessible by a 10-minute boat trip from Dubrovnik, and is a must-see for garden lovers.
 The botanical garden here is exquisite, and the nearby mansion of the Archduke a great tour.
 The ancient monastery is damaged but now used as a restaurant, but still worth a visit.
 Walking paths make the whole island easily accessible, and for those who are so inclined, the southeastern edge of the beach is popular for nudists.